-Col de l’Iseran is a high mountain pass in the French Alps, located in the department of Hautes-Alpes.
+Col de l’Iseran is a high mountain pass in France, located in the department of Hautes-Alpes.
 The pass is situated between the towns of Val d’Isère to the north and Bonneval-sur-Arc to the south and provides stunning views of the surrounding mountains.

-Col de l’Iseran is the highest paved road in the Alps at 2,764m above sea level.
+Col de l’Iseran is the highest paved road in the French Alps at 2,764m above sea level.

 - From Bourg-Saint-Maurice via Val d’Isère (north)